gdgd009xcd/AutoMacroBuilder/README.md

 AutoMacroBuilder is an extension of burpsuite.
-You can test applications that need to access pages in a specific order, such as shopping carts and registration of member information.
+You can test applications that need to access pages in a specific order, such as shopping carts or registration of member information.
 This Extension records the http request sequence of the web application in the macro, tracks the anti-CSRF token, and tests it by burp tools(repeater/scanner/intruder..etc).

 Click here below:　<BR>